Quick Picks: Best Freeze-Dried Dog Food

 - All ingredients made and sourced in the USA

-- 98% of the recipe is comprised of muscle meat and organs; the other 2% contains healthy oils, pumpkin, vitamins and minerals
+- 98% meat content; the other 2% contains healthy oils, pumpkin, vitamins, and minerals

 Duck, Duck Heart, Duck Liver, Duck Gizzard, Pumpkin...,